alexrudnick/icfp2014/README.md

 This was fun, thanks! :D

 --
--- Team "They Are On A Team"
--- The Bay Area, July 2014
+-- Team "They Are On A Team", The Bay Area, July 2014